hazenet-cn/EBI_DLemulator/README.md

 + Numpy

 ## Usage
-Replace 'BLD_CCTM_v521_intel_dl' with 'BLD_CCTM_v521_intel' in CMAQ, you may modify the path and a little bit of code as needed.
+Replace or add the files in 'BLD_CCTM_v521_intel_dl' with 'BLD_CCTM_v521_intel' in CMAQ, you may modify the path and a little bit of code as needed.